OakWood tests an airtight building system that reduces costs, uses less energy, and reduces carbon dioxide emissions

 OakWood’s ACH Target

-As part of its High-Performance Design & Build approach, OakWood is targeting an ACH of 1.5 on this home, which is also the air leakage standard for a Net Zero home design.
+As part of its High-Performance Design & Build approach, OakWood is targeting an ACH well below 1.0 using SIPs on this new custom home.

 We’ll document the process of conducting an airtightness test, the results, and conclusions from the OakWood Team about the effectiveness of SIP panels in a follow-up, part two blog.